COMMENT: Conspiracy or bad analysis? Turkey observers still scratching heads over how Erdogan won vote

 For those who feel such allegations smack far too much of sour grapes, an argument presented on May 17 by two academics in Foreign Policy, might appeal.

-Looking at the pre-election “irrational exuberance” that had a fair number of professional Turkey watchers and observers convinced that Kilicdaroglu, “Turkey’s Gandhi”—leading a “disparate coalition of alleged social democrats, nationalists, technocrats and Islamists”—was about to knock Erdogan, the man who tanked Turkey’s economy and democracy, of his perch, the article writers—Sinan Ciddi, an associate professor of national security studies at Marine Corps University and a nonresident senior fellow at the Foundation for Defense of Democracies, and Steven A. Cook, a columnist at Foreign Policy and the Eni Enrico Mattei senior fellow for Middle East and Africa studies at the Council on Foreign Relations—note that in the weeks before the vote “there was altogether too much focus on polls, too much Twitter navel-gazing, too much cheerleading, and too little attention to Erdogan’s advantages and Kilicdaroglu’s weaknesses”.
+They took a look at the pre-election “irrational exuberance” that had a fair number of professional Turkey watchers and observers convinced that Kilicdaroglu, “Turkey’s Gandhi”—who leads a “disparate coalition of alleged social democrats, nationalists, technocrats and Islamists”—was about to knock Erdogan, the man who tanked Turkey’s economy and democracy, off his perch.
+And the academics—Sinan Ciddi, an associate professor of national security studies at Marine Corps University and a nonresident senior fellow at the Foundation for Defense of Democracies, and Steven A. Cook, a columnist at Foreign Policy and the Eni Enrico Mattei senior fellow for Middle East and Africa studies at the Council on Foreign Relations—note that in the weeks before the vote “there was altogether too much focus on polls, too much Twitter navel-gazing, too much cheerleading, and too little attention to Erdogan’s advantages and Kilicdaroglu’s weaknesses”.

 “After two decades in charge,” they write, “the president could instrumentalize the power of the state, leverage a friendly media landscape, and play Turks against each other with politically potent messages about identity.
 In fact, it is a credit to Kilicdaroglu that he did as well as he did against such odds, but making a good show of it was not the preferred narrative among Turkey experts.
 Instead, they hammered away at the idea that Kilicdaroglu was well-positioned to win.